On quasi-polynomials counting planar tight maps: Introduction

 Even though this definition makes sense for maps on arbitrary surfaces, we will restrict in this paper to the planar case.
 We refer to \cite{Schaeffer15} and \cite{triskell} for the standard definitions and terminology about maps.

 Usually, we will endow a tight map with some extra structure, in particular by labeling its faces and some or all of its marked vertices, or distinguishing one marked vertex.
 For instance, we will call {\em pointed tight map} a tight map with one distinguished marked vertex.
-We will adopt a slightly unusual notion of {\em rooted tight map} compared to the well-established notion of rooting of a map.
-If $e$ is a distinguished edge in a map $\mathbf{m}$, there is a natural opening operation $O(\mathbf{m},e)$ consisting in cutting open the edge, thereby creating a face of degree $2$.
+We will adopt a slightly unusual notion of {\em rooted tight map} compared to the well-established notion of rooting of a map: in particular, the root will be an unoriented edge.
+If $e$ is a distinguished edge in a map $\mathbf{m}$, there is a natural opening operation $O(\mathbf{m},e)$ consisting in cutting along the edge, thereby creating a face of degree $2$.
 If $\mathbf{m}$ has marked or labeled elements (vertices or faces), then $O(\mathbf{m}, e)$ naturally inherits these elements.
 We say that a map $\mathbf{m}$ with some of its vertices marked and a distinguished edge $e$ is a {\em rooted tight map} if $O(\mathbf{m},e)$ is a tight map.
 Note that $\mathbf{m}$ may not be a tight map itself, as the distinguished edge may be incident to an unmarked vertex of degree $1$.
 Finally, a {\em pointed rooted tight map} is a rooted tight map with one distinguished marked vertex.
 See Figure \ref{fig:sampletightmap} for examples of tight maps.

 We define the \emph{length} of a boundary in a tight map as being equal to its degree for a face, and to zero for a marked vertex.
 In other words, we interpret the marked vertices as boundaries of length $0$.